-- A. Bargaining unit employees are eligible for paid holiday benefits under the same terms and conditions as the City's Administrative Officers, as set forth in Chapter 21 of the City's Code of Ordinances, which may be amended from time to time. - B. Bargaining unit employees are eligible for personal leave under the same terms and conditions as the City's Administrative Officers, as set forth in Chapter 21 of the City's Code of Ordinances, which may be amended from time to time.

-- 10.4: Bereavement Leave: Bargaining unit employees are eligible for paid bereavement leave under the same terms and conditions as the City's Administrative Officers, as set forth in Chapter 21 of the City's Code of Ordinances, which may be amended from time to time. - 10.5: Military Leave: Any employee who presents official orders requiring his/her attendance for a period of training or other active duty as a member of the United States Armed Forces or the State of Florida National Guard shall be entitled to military leave and reemployment under the terms and conditions set forth by State and/or Federal law. - 10.6: Leave of Absence: Bargaining unit employees are eligible for a leave of absence without pay under the same terms and conditions as the City's Administrative Officers, as set forth in Chapter 21 of the City's Code of Ordinances, which may be amended from time to time. - 10.7: Disability Leave: Bargaining unit employees are eligible for Short-Term Disability, Long-Term Disability, and Occupational Disability Leave benefits under the same terms and conditions as the City's Administrative Officers, as set forth in Chapter 21 of the City's Code of Ordinances, which may be amended from time to time. - 10.8: Administrative Leave: Any bargaining unit employee may be placed on Administrative Leave for reasons in the best interest of the City and/or employee (e.g. to diffuse a work-related or personal problem that has the potential for escalation if left unchecked, and/or has a negative effect on department/division operations, and no other solution is available, or pending an internal or criminal investigation).
+- A. Bargaining unit employees are eligible for paid holiday benefits under the same terms and conditions as the City's Administrative Officers, which may be amended from time to time. - B. Bargaining unit employees are eligible for personal leave under the same terms and conditions as the City's Administrative Officers, which may be amended from time to time. - 10.4: Bereavement Leave: Bargaining unit employees are eligible for paid bereavement leave under the same terms and conditions as the City's Administrative Officers, which may be amended from time to time. - 10.5: Military Leave: Any employee who presents official orders requiring attendance for a period of training or other active duty as a member of the United States Armed Forces or the State of Florida National Guard shall be entitled to military leave and reemployment under the terms and conditions set forth by State and/or Federal law and as detailed in the City's Military Leave Policy. - 10.6: Leave of Absence: Bargaining unit employees are eligible for a leave of absence without pay under the same terms and conditions as the City's Administrative Officers, which may be amended from time to time. - 10.7: Disability Leave: Bargaining unit employees are eligible for Short-Term Disability, Long-Term Disability, and Occupational Disability Leave benefits under the same terms and conditions as the City's Administrative Officers, which may be amended from time to time. - 10.8: Administrative Leave: Any bargaining unit employee may be placed on Administrative Leave for reasons in the best interest of the City and/or employee (e.g. to diffuse a work-related or personal problem that has the potential for escalation if left unchecked, and/or has a negative effect on department/division operations, and no other solution is available, or pending an internal or criminal investigation).
 Administrative leave shall be paid, except an employee charged with any felony may be placed on Administrative Leave without pay pending final disposition of the charge.
-If the employee is found "not guilty" of such charge(s), he/she shall be eligible for reinstatement with back pay for the period of the Administrative Leave without pay.
-Administrative Leave may not be used for matters of a disciplinary nature.
+Once the case is disposed of and an internal investigation has been conducted, employees who are found not to have violated any law or City or Police Department policies warranting termination shall be eligible for reinstatement upon such terms and conditions as may be specified by the City Manager.
+Employees who are reinstated shall be eligible for back pay for the period of the Administrative Leave without pay.
+Administrative Leave may not be used for matters of a disciplinary nature and therefore may not be appealed.
 Employees on paid Administrative Leave shall serve such leave during their regularly scheduled work shift and shall remain at home, or at another location as approved by the Chief of Police, unless their work schedule is altered by the City.